H\"older regularity of stable solutions to semilinear elliptic equations up to $\mathbf{\mathbb{R}^9}$: full quantitative proofs: Introduction

-We point out that it was not clear how to obtain such a result for $f\geq -K$ by extending the proof in \cite{CFRS}, due to the compactness argument used in that paper.
-This has been accomplished recently by Fa Peng \cite{P}. \end{remark}
+Here, we will follow the quantitative proofs of \cite{C22quant}, since it is not obvious how to obtain the result for $f\geq -K$ by extending the proof in \cite{CFRS} ---due to the compactness argument used in that paper.
+However, this has been accomplished recently by Fa Peng \cite{P}, who has weakened the hypothesis $f\geq 0$ in \cite{CFRS} to allow $f\geq A\min(0,t)-K$ for positive constants $A$ and~$K$.
+This improves our requirement $f\geq -K$.
+He needs, however, to replace the~$L^1$ norm of $u$ on the right-hand side of~\eqref{eq:Ca L1 int} by the $W^{1,2}$ norm of $u$. \end{remark}

-The proof of Theorem \ref{thm:0} is divided into three steps, as described in next subsection.
-The last step consists of controlling some norm of $u$ by its radial derivative $u_r$ in an annulus.
-Here and throughout the paper we will use the notation